 At Digitalab we use a Chromira printer (for large prints up to 2.4 x 1.2 metres in size) and High Definition Noritsu minilabs, the Chromira uses LEDs, whereas the Nortisu printers use RGB lasers.
 So with digital C types you get the best of both worlds… the extra control that the digital editing provides and the superior quality of traditional photographic prints.

 The light sensitive C type process is a continuous tone process, all the colours are contained within the emulsion layers as described above.
 This produces a print with better graduated tones (avoiding banding) and with greater depth of colour.
 A digital C-type also has shows more shadow and highlight detail to those of an inkjet/Giclee print which is made up of dots.

 For example an inkjet printer can only either lay down a drop of ink or not and as a result areas in the highlight tones use the white base of the paper, so it can’t produce the tonal range in the highlight area that a C-type print can.
 Also, because the colour dyes of a C-type print are contained within the emulsion, the viewer can’t see any ink sitting on the surface of the print.
 In addition this also means that the C-type prints are more durable, inkjet prints being susceptible to finger print marks on the print surface or the ink being scratched.

-In terms of longevity C-type prints have been around longer so have a proven archival quality which can be further prolonged by being laminated with a scratch roof and UV protective laminate.
+In terms of longevity C-type prints have been around longer so have a proven archival quality which can be further prolonged by being laminated with a scratch proof and UV protective laminate.
 Although as yet unproven, inkjet prints are thought to have a similar lifespan if pigment inks are used but many cheaper inkjet printers use dye inks which can fade quite quickly.